SPdowns/write/my_journal.md

 got Github setup.
 So lunch break, and off to day two.
 I think skipping the README.md for now is what'll work best and try CSS.
 Just finished the HTML pages- After standup, we'll start working on this.

+Standup - Elena Wadsworth is our Student Advisor